ZosoV/msc_semester2/nlp/004_1_vector_semantic.md

-# Week 04: Vector Semantic
+# Week 04.1: Vector Semantic: Sparse Semantic Models (tf-idf and PMI)

 - A vector semantic is a model of word meaning, which allows us to draw inferences to address meaning-related tasks like question-answering or dialogue.